 As always, a thorough conversation of the alternatives, benefits, and risks of all procedures will be discussed with each patient.

 Laser-Assisted Cataract Surgery with the Alcon LenSx Laser system

 Traditional cataract surgery has always involved the use of a physical blade to create several small incisions during the procedure.
 With ReLACS™, these incisions are now made with a laser.
 This technology allows Dr. Garrett to plan and perform cataract surgeries with laser precision.
 With this advanced technology, Dr. Garrett has more control and flexibility; plus, ReLACS™ features real-time diagnostic tools for an accurate visual of what’s going on inside the eye during the procedure.
 When used in conjunction, ReLACS™ and one of the intraocular lenses offered at Garrett Eye may give patients even more visual freedom after cataract surgery, helping maintain clear vision for decades.
 At your cataract consultation, you will be educated on the traditional blade-based approach and the laser-assisted approach to cataract surgery so that the best decision can be made for your situation and goals.

 We offer financing!
-To find out if you qualify, fill out an online application through Care Credit now.
+To find out if you qualify, please visit our Financing page or fill out an online application through Care Credit now.